Using Social Media Strategically to Advance Your Mission

 If you have questions about registration, the program, or logistics:

 Stanford Social Innovation Review (SSIR) is an award-winning magazine and website that covers cross-sector solutions to global problems.
 SSIR is written for and by social change leaders in the nonprofit, business, and government sectors who view collaboration as key to solving environmental, social, and economic justice issues.
 Published at the Stanford Center on Philanthropy and Civil Society, SSIR bridges academic theory and practice with ideas about achieving social change.
 SSIR covers a wide range of subjects, from microfinance and green businesses to social networks and human rights.
 Its aim is both to inform and to inspire. www.ssireview.org

-GreatNonprofits: With over 1.5mm nonprofits in the United States alone, how do you determine which organization are making the biggest impact?
-GreatNonprofits offers a free, easy to use platform that allows nonprofits to share the real stories of the community they serve, so donors and volunteers can best determine where to spend their time and money.
+GreatNonprofits: With over 1.5 million nonprofits in the United States alone, how do you determine which organization are making the biggest impact?
+GreatNonprofits offers a free, easy to use platform that allows nonprofits to share the real stories of the community they serve, so that donors and volunteers can best determine where to spend their time and money.
 It’s the Yelp of Nonprofits. www.greatnonprofits.org

 The Stanford Center on Philanthropy and Civil Society (Stanford PACS) develops and shares knowledge to improve philanthropy, strengthen civil society and effect social change.
 Stanford PACS is a research center for students, scholars and practitioners to explore and share ideas that create social change.
 Its primary participants are Stanford faculty, visiting scholars, postdoctoral scholars, graduate and undergraduate students, and nonprofit and foundation practitioners.
 As publisher of SSIR, Stanford PACS informs policy and social innovation, philanthropic investment, and nonprofit practice. pacscenter.stanford.edu